 What documents do you need for caravan travel in Europe?

-Caravan fuel consumption
+Motorhome fuel consumption

-Parking a caravan in cities
+Parking a motorhome in cities

-Taking a caravan on a ferry
+Taking a motorhome on a ferry

-Caravan travel with a dog
+Travelling with a dog in a motorhome

 Parking outside campsites — wild camping

-Austria by caravan
+Austria by motorhome

-Throughout Austria, it’s legal to park at designated motorhome areas known as Stellplätze.
+Throughout Austria, it’s legal to park at designated motorhome areas, known as Stellplätze.
 You can find them on a map using the Stellplatz-Radar mobile app.

 - Upper Austria